TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-santa.md

 Reasons to roll your own auth:
 - **Customization**: Off-the-shelf solutions may not always meet your needs and requirements.
-- ???: I think that covers everything...
+- **Centralisation**: You want to take responsibility for your own security and not be reliant on third-party systems.

 Reasons to ***not*** roll your own auth:
-- **Security**: Developing a secure authentication system demands a high level of understanding in security vulnerabilities.
+- **Security**: Developing a secure authentication system demands a high level of understanding potential security vulnerabilities.
 - **Time and Resources**: Building a custom, fully-tested system can be time-consuming and resource-intensive.
 - **Maintenance**: Custom solutions require maintenance in the wake of evolving security threats and business requirements.